-Since President Correa's January 15, 2007 inauguration, his administration has focused primarily on exacting electoral and governmental reforms.
+Since President Correa's January 15, 2007 initial inauguration, his administration has focused primarily on exacting electoral and governmental reforms.
 In April 2007, a National Referendum approved the creation of a Constitutional Assembly to replace Congress.
-On September 30, 2007, Constitutional Assembly elections were held in which President Correa's Allianza Pais party had elected 80 of the 130 members of the Constitutional Assembly, thereby giving the President a clear majority in the Assembly.
+On September 30, 2007, Constitutional Assembly elections were held in which the APP elected 80 of the 130 members of the Constitutional Assembly, thereby giving the President a clear majority in the Assembly.